The project manipulates text in many ways, organized in lexicons.

 The xerox tools can be found at fsmbook.com.
 They are documented in the book referred to on that page (Beesley and Karttunen), we strongly recommend anyone working on morphological transducers, both with xerox and hfst, to buy the book.

-- twolc, for phonological and morphophonological rules (cf. a shorter and longer documentation).
+- twolc, for phonological and morphophonological rules (cf. a shorter and a longer documentation).

-- xfst the finite-state transducer tool, for integratingthe different parts of the program, and for compiling the preprocessor (documentation).
+- xfst the finite-state transducer tool, for integrating the different parts of the program, and for compiling the preprocessor.

 - tokenize, for tokenization and processing (cf. documentation), note that we do not use tokenize for preprocessing at the moment, but perl.